systemd-repart, systemd-repart.service — Automatically grow and add partitions

 --image= is used it will operate on the specified image file.
 When called in the

-mounted. systemd-repart (mostly) operates in a purely incremental mode: it only grows
+partitions are mounted. systemd-repart (mostly) operates in a purely incremental mode:

-existing and adds new partitions; it does not shrink, delete or move existing partitions.
-The service is
+it only grows existing and adds new partitions; it does not shrink, delete or move existing partitions.

-intended to be run on every boot, but when it detects that the partition table already matches the
+The service is intended to be run on every boot, but when it detects that the partition table already

 systemd-repart is intended to be used when deploying OS images, to automatically adjust them to the system they are running on, during first boot.
 This way the deployed image can be minimal in size and may be augmented automatically at boot when needed, taking possession of disk space available but not yet used.
 Specifically the following use cases are among those covered: